How do I provide testimony during the Corona Virus Pandemic?

 I cannot attend the planning commission meeting on a certain date, will the meeting be broadcast on television or available in some other form?

 All Planning Commission meetings are broadcast live on Cable Channel 16, beginning at 7:30 pm on the scheduled meeting date.
 If you do not have access to Cable Channel 16, you can view the meeting live via video streaming at the Channel 16 live-stream site.
+In addition, live audio of the meeting may also be accessed by dialing 703-324-5300.

 How can I view a DVD recording of a past Planning Commission meeting or request a copy of a DVD?